Understanding Emotions

 Whatever you practice grows stronger.
 It is important to find ways to actively practice a variety of helpful strategies every day.
 Positive daily emotions lead to a more positive overall mood state, which supports more positive emotions, and the cycle continues.

-To improve your mood state, find a way To Engage More Positively With Life.
-Our next page on Happiness and Joy is a good place to begin.
+To improve your mood, find a way to positively engage with life.
+Our page on Happiness and Joy is a good place to begin.

 Material Taken From: